blaisewf/rvc-cli/README.md

 - `model_name`: Name of the model (enclosed in double quotes)
 - `rvc_version`: Version of the model (v1 or v2)
-- `f0method`: Value for f0method (pm, dio, crepe, crepe-tiny, mangio-crepe, mangio-crepe-tiny, harvest, rmvpe)
+- `f0method`: Value for f0method (pm, dio, crepe, crepe-tiny, harvest, rmvpe)
 - `crepe_hop_length`: Value for crepe_hop_length (1 to 512)
 - `sampling_rate`: Sampling rate (32000, 40000, or 48000)